fooinha/nginx-json-log/README.md

 It also allows to log complex and multi-level JSON documents.

-It supports logging to text file or to a kafka topic.
+It supports logging to text file, to syslog or to a kafka topic.

 It supports multiple output destinations with multiple formats for a location.

 ### Current version and limitations

-Current version released is 0.0.6.
+Current version released is 0.0.7.

 Stream logging is only available when using nginx (>= 1.11.2).